-Additionally, healthcare providers may prescribe elemental diets for people who have undergone surgeries of the digestive tract or intestines, as well as those who struggle to meet their nutrient needs, such as people with cancer or anorexia nervosa.
+It can also benefit those who struggle to meet their nutrient needs, such as people with cancer or anorexia nervosa.

-Summary An elemental diet consists of nutritionally complete, easily digestible formulas.
+An elemental diet consists of nutritionally complete, easily digestible formulas.
 It is usually used to manage digestive diseases and other medical issues, but some people may try it for weight loss.

 Those who follow an elemental diet typically consume only elemental formulas and no solid food.
 Water and plain tea are usually the only other permitted liquids.

-Summary People who follow an elemental diet typically rely on elemental formulas for all their nutritional needs and do not eat solid food.
+People who follow an elemental diet typically rely on elemental formulas for all their nutritional needs and do not eat solid food.
 They are usually supervised by a medical team and follow the diet until their symptoms improve.

 Some aspects of an elemental diet may aid weight loss, but there is no scientific research on this specific topic.

 Since an elemental diet typically consists of nutritionally complete formulas and no other foods, it’s easy to follow and doesn’t require any meal preparation.

 Theoretically, you could drink elemental formulas and avoid all solid foods and still meet your nutrient needs.